-Acura terms this compendium of safety features as "Flagship 360 degree safety" as quite literally passengers are completely surrounded with safety features.
-The 2008 MDX meets the highest crash-test standards from the National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS).
+Acura engineers term this compendium of safety features as "360 degree safety" as quite literally passengers are completely surrounded with safety features.
+The 2009 MDX meets the highest crash-test standards from the National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS).

 Specific Safety Targets

 - Newly upgraded FMVSS208 frontal and FMVSS301 rear collision standards implemented by the federal government

 - 5-Star* rating in National Highway Traffic Safety Administration (NHTSA) NCAP frontal crash and SINCAP side impact crash tests

 - GOOD ratings in Insurance Institute for Highway Safety (IIHS) Frontal Offset, Side Impact and head restraint tests

 - Rated as an IIHS TOP SAFETY PICK

 - Enhanced crash compatibility with smaller vehicles in a car-to-car collision compared to previous generation vehicles

 - Advanced protection for pedestrians in the event of a collision